Learn the authentic way to fry potatoes to create pommes frites, the perfectly crispy french fries that you’d find on the streets of Belgium.

 Cook the potatoes in small batches as this allows them to cook evenly.

-1. Rest: Remove them to a paper towel-lined pan and allow them to rest for at least 10 minutes.
+1. Drain: Remove them to a paper towel-lined pan and allow them to rest for at least 10 minutes.
 Continue cooking all of the potatoes this way.

-3. Serve: Remove them from the hot oil using a slotted spoon, transfer them to a pan lined with paper towels and season them with salt.
-Serve with mayonnaise or your dip of choice.
+3. Season: Remove them from the hot oil using a slotted spoon, transfer them to a pan lined with paper towels and sprinkle them with salt.

 Fish and Chips